boshenzh/boshenzh.github.io/_projects/2_project.md

 ---

 ---

 An Research project aims to develop effective model for drunk driver interdiction game.
 Given a limited policing resource and the information of historic
 DUI driving events, this project is to build a model to study how to set up optimal policing resources to prevent DUI events.
 There are two groups of drivers we are considering risk-taking ones and risk-averse one.
 So it would be important to learn these drivers’ patterns and set up an optimal policing plan.
-I developed a website for users to play with.
+I developed a website for users to play with.\\

+Awarded Finalist for IISE DAIS Mobile/Web App Competition (2022) and 4th place in final presentation for IISE Annual Conference & Expo (2022)
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         <iframe